In 7 days of tweets, Trump lets the bedbugs bite

 Back then, he offered occasional New Age bromides like this from his first month on Twitter: “Strive for wholeness and keep your sense of wonder intact.”

-Associated Press writers Zeke Miller and Jonathan Lemire contributed to this report.
+Associated Press writers Zeke Miller, Jill Colvin and Jonathan Lemire contributed to this report.